-B. Clean Energy Project and Financial Incentives.
+Clean Energy Project and Financial Incentives.
 Ind.
-Code § 8-1-8.8-11 provides that "[t]he commission shall encourage clean energy projects by creating ... financial incentives for clean energy projects, if the projects are found to be reasonable and necessary[.]"
+Code § 8-1-8.8-11 В. provides that "[t]he commission shall encourage clean energy projects by creating ... financial incentives for clean energy projects, if the projects are found to be reasonable and necessary[.]"
 An "eligible business" is an energy utility that "undertakes a project to develop alternative energy sources, including renewable energy projects."
 Ind.
 Code § 8-1-8.8-6(3).
 As stated above, I&M is an "energy utility."
 A "clean energy project" includes "[p]rojects to develop alternative energy sources, including renewable energy projects."
 Ind.
 Code § 8-1-8.8-2(2).
 "Solar energy" is specifically listed as one of the clean energy resources in Ind.
 Code § 8-1-37-4(a), thus making it a "renewable energy resource" under Ind.
 Code § 8-1-8.8-10.
 I&M is undertaking the four proposed projects to develop solar energy resources and so is eligible for the relief provided in Ind.
 Code § 8-1-8.8-11.

 According to Ind.
 Code § 8-1-8.8-11, the Commission shall encourage clean energy projects by creating financial incentives for such projects, if found to be reasonable and necessary.
 While Ind.
 Code ch.
-8-1-8.8 does not set forth specific factors the Commission should consider in determining the reasonableness and necessity of a clean energy project, the Commission has considered some of the factors outlined in Chapters 8.5 and 8.7 in other cases.4 Therefore, in determining the reasonableness and necessity of Clean Energy Projects, we have found it appropriate to consider: (1) the cost of the project; (2) the consistency of the project with Petitioner's IRP; (3) the need for the project; and (4) competitive solicitation of the project.5
+8-1-8.8 does not set forth specific factors the Commission should consider in determining the reasonableness and necessity of a clean energy project, the Commission has considered some of the factors outlined in Chapters 8.5 and 8.7 in other cases.
+4 Therefore, in determining the reasonableness and necessity of Clean Energy Projects, we have found it appropriate to consider: (1) the cost of the project; (2) the consistency of the project with Petitioner's IRP; (3) the need for the project; and (4) competitive solicitation of the project.

-We concluded above that both PSA projects are reasonable and necessary.
+We concluded above that the Mayapple PSA project is reasonable and necessary.
 We reach the same conclusion regarding the PPAs which all parties recommended the Commission approve.
-The evidence demonstrates the Company has a clear and uncontested need for this capacity.
-The proposed Clean Energy Projects are consistent with the Company's 2021 IRP Preferred Resource Portfolio and Short-Term Action Plan.
+The proposed PPAs are consistent with the Company's 2021 IRP Preferred Resource Portfolio and Short-Term Action Plan.
 The Best Estimate of the cost of each PPA Project stems from a competitive RFP and negotiation process.
-The PPA Project costs were not challenged and the record shows these costs are consistent with the IRP.
-We find the PPA cost estimates are reasonable and each estimate is approved.
+The PPA Project costs were not challenged, and the record shows these costs are consistent with the IRP.
+We find the PPA cost estimates are reasonable, and both estimates are approved.

-4 See Southern Indiana Gas and Electric Company, d/b/a Centerpoint Energy Indiana South, Cause No. 45839, 2023 WL 3790577 (IURC May 30, 2023) at 12.
+&lt;sup>4 See Southern Indiana Gas and Electric Company, d/b/a Centerpoint Energy Indiana South, Cause No. 45839, 2023 WL 3790577 (IURC May 30, 2023) at 12.